#BalanceforBetter in women's sport for 2019

 It's time to place a lot more value on women's sporting contributions and participation.
 And it's time to celebrate the people, teams, communities and media who actively choose to support, cover and feature women's sport.

-It's time to #PressforProgress and work together to truly speed up gender parity for women's sport - across all teams, across all countries!
+In 2018 it was time to #PressforProgress and work together to truly speed up gender parity for women's sport - across all teams, across all countries.

 South Africa Women's Rugby Team players Chané Stadler and Megan Comley know women's equality in sport is key.